osg-htc/docs/docs/data/stashcache/install-origin.md

 Manually Setting the FQDN (optional)
 ------------------------------------
-The FQDN of the origin server that you registered in topology may be different than its internal hostname (as reported by `hostname -f`).
+The FQDN of the origin server that you registered in [Topology](#registering-the-cache) may be different than its internal hostname
+(as reported by `hostname -f`).
-This can happen if you are using a load balancer such as LVS or MetalLB.
+For example, this may be the case if your origin is behind a load balancer such as LVS or MetalLB.
-In this case, you must manually tell the origin services what FQDN to use for topology lookups.
+In this case, you must manually tell the origin services which FQDN to use for topology lookups.

 1. Create the file `/etc/systemd/system/stash-origin-authfile.service.d/override.conf`
     with the following contents:

         :::ini
         [Service]
-        Environment=ORIGIN_FQDN=<the FQDN registered in topology>
+        Environment=ORIGIN_FQDN=<Topology-registered FQDN>

 Managing the Origin Service